FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

    * - ERROR
      - 060 319.1604
-     - Evaluation of ARFs and WRFs failed!
-Please check your Blocked Areas User Layer.
+     - Evaluation of ARFs and WRFs failed! \n Please check your Blocked Areas User Layer.
      -
      -